prernasingh11/OCR_varian_rpm/README.md

   pip3 install scipy

-for mac installation: brew install tesseract
+2. for mac installation: brew install tesseract or for ubuntu/linux installation: sudo apt-get install tesseract-ocr

-for ubuntu/linux installation: sudo apt-get install tesseract-ocr
+3. git pull this repo, or can be manually downloaded through github web interface

 Usage:
 go to directory that contains interactive_python_ocr.py.
 The path should end with /OCR_varian_rpm/src/varian_rpm_ocr